b01lers/b01lers-ctf-2021/rev/1000words/solve/solve.md

 is the output.
 So, we need to reverse the algorithm defined in `lz` to get the flag back.

+From inspection (and the name `lz` if you look it up) it is probably a fair assumption that the `lz` function compresses strings, so we need to write code to decompress the flag.

 For the sake of consistency, here is the code for decompressing the flag in lua:

 ```lua